 Nearly all of these cards offer free checked bags.
-The best deal is with Delta SkyMiles credit card, which offers a free bag for up to nine people in your party, which can save $450 round-trip.
+The best deal is with Gold Delta SkyMiles® Credit Card from American Express, which offers a free bag for up to nine people in your party, which can save $450 round-trip.

 Extra perks like priority boarding make your flight a little more enjoyable, especially when they guarantee overhead bin space.

 6. Push Carry-on Limits